For the love of Kensington (Toronto Life, July 2, 2014)

 FED with Corey Mintz

-New grassroots movement wants to bring the Jewish community back to Kensington Market
+New grassroots movement wants to bring the Jewish community back to Kensington Market (Globe and Mail, Saturday December 4, 2010)

 The congregation of 50 or so is young and energetic and their voices roll and rock through the storefront artist’s studio, converted to a place of worship on Friday evenings.